EPP vs P/D Overview

 - Pleurectomy with decortication life expectancy: 8 to 22 months

-Patients who undergo either procedure can extend their life expectancy further by combining surgery with other treatments in a multimodal approach.
-Your mesothelioma specialist may recommend a combination of chemotherapy, radiation, alternative treatments (such as special diets or exercise regimens), or clinical trials.
+Patients who undergo either procedure can extend their life expectancy further by combining surgery with other treatments in a multimodal therapy approach.
+Your mesothelioma specialist may recommend a combination of chemotherapy, radiation, immunotherapy, alternative treatments (such as special diets or exercise regimens), or clinical trials.

-EPP vs P/D Morbidity Rates
+EPP vs P/D Mortality Rates

-- Extrapleural pneumonectomy morbidity rate: 2–7%
+- Extrapleural pneumonectomy mortality rate: 2–7%

-- Pleurectomy with decortication morbidity rate: 1–5%
+- Pleurectomy with decortication mortality rate: 1–5%

 Operating on and near vital organs always carries a risk of complication.
-However, new research and medical advances continue to lower the morbidity rate of both surgeries, as well as the probability of non-lethal complications.
+However, new mesothelioma research and medical advances continue to lower the morbidity rate of both surgeries, as well as the probability of complications.

 Choosing Between EPP and P/D